MAXIMS, Quotations, and Epigrams compiled by B. Burt Gerstman (email@example.com)

 post hoc, ergo propter hoc (Latin for "after, therefore because of," indicating a common logical mistaking)

 The man who has fed the chicken every day throughout its life at last wrings its neck instead, showing that more refined views as to the uniformity of nature would have been useful to the chicken.
-(Russell's illustration of Hume's Problem of Induction as stated Edmonds & Eidinow, 2001, p.
+(Bertrand Russell's illustration of Hume's Problem of Induction--see Edmonds & Eidinow, 2001, p.
 170)

 As most lawyers know, eyewitnesses often err . . .
 If an event suggests some tempting interpretation, then this interpretation, more often than not, is allowed to distort what has actually been seen. -- Karl Popper